natfarleydev/prd-markdown/markdown/advanced/advancedMagicItemsDetails.markdown

 : Table: Staves

-The staves in this chapter follow the normal rules for magical staves as described in the *Pathfinder RPG Core Rulebook*.
+The staves in this chapter follow the normal rules for magical staves as described in the *PF RPG Core Rulebook*.

 **Staff of Bolstering**